CatTanker/cnc_map_tool_guide/linux_guide.md

 This guide gives mostly step-by-step instructions, useful tips and advice on running Yuri's Revenge, the Map Editor and indirectly Tiberian Sun on Linux.
+These guides all assume *you are using the cncnet client, either officially or on a mod*

 Bottles Instructions: Intended for usage on the Dotnet 4.5 (?)
 Client, which YR is currently moving away from and TS still uses.
 I find bottles seems to give me the most reliable result on my many re-installs, find information about it here: https://usebottles.com and download it to your OS.